What is Florence Italy known for?

 The Renaissance Era and the Medici family left a considerable legacy in Florence.
 This legacy is visible everywhere in Florence as the city bursts with artworks, Renaissance buildings, and museums.
 When an art enthusiast thinks of Florence, they immediately think of museums full of Renaissance paintings, sculptures, and architecture.

-- Pitti Palace – an enormous palace with impressive rooms and a vast collection of paintings, including several works by Raphael.
+• Pitti Palace – an enormous palace with impressive rooms and a vast collection of paintings, including several works by Raphael.

-- Galleria dell’Accademia, where Michelangelo’s David is located.
+• Galleria dell’Accademia, where Michelangelo’s David is located.

-- Palazzo Bargello (Museo Nazionale) – has an impressive collection, particularly of statues – including Donatello’s David.
+• Palazzo Bargello (Museo Nazionale) – has an impressive collection, particularly of statues, including Donatello’s David.

 Banking

 Nevertheless, the affluent families from Florence dominated banking in this period.
-During the 14th century, the Bardi and Peruzzi families established branches spread throughout Europe, lending money to risky enterprises, particularly to finance the monarchy and their wars.
+During the 14th century, the Bardi and Peruzzi families established branches that spread throughout Europe, lending money to risky enterprises, particularly to finance the monarchy and their wars.

-The Medici Bank was possibly the most famous and powerful bank of the 15th century.
+The Medici Bank was possibly the most famous and influential bank of the 15th century.
 Created in 1397, it was the financial arm of the all-powerful Medici family.
 Though it only lasted until 1394, it was Europe’s largest and most respected bank during its prime.

-The Medici bank was also a pioneer in banking, contributing to its evolution from early medical banks to modern banking by improving the general ledger system by developing the double-entry system of tracking debits and credits.
+The Medici bank was also a pioneer in banking, contributing to its evolution from early medieval banks to modern banking by improving the general ledger system by developing the double-entry system of tracking debits and credits.

 They are not the most fashionable inventions, but they were pivotal in wealth creation, allowing everything else, like the impressive landmarks we love today.